 Looking to 2020, consumers worldwide are banking in more ways than ever before, and there’s one commonality that has emerged: omnichannel.
 Consumers are banking by phone, in-branch, and online – it’s all steeped in convenience and preference.

-Consumers expect their banks and credit unions to provide them with omnichannel experiences, connecting with them whenever, wherever, and on whatever devices they prefer.
+Consumers expect their banks and credit unions to provide them with omnichannel financial services experiences, connecting with them whenever, wherever, and on whatever devices they prefer.
 They no longer just want online experiences or offline experiences – they mandate more fluid processes, transcending digital and physical opportunities with consistency between touchpoints.

 For banks, the opportunity lies in maintaining a consistent relationship with prospects and customers – online and face-to-face – to engage in powerful conversations that drive loyalty and ignite exceptional experiences.
 To successfully achieve this, banks must allow their customers to make seamless transitions from online channels to offline ones – if they don’t, they’ll jeopardize their relationships and businesses.

 JRNI’s third annual Modern Consumer Banking Report identifies the key trends in omnichannel banking based on the behavior of 2,000 U.S. and U.K. consumers from June 2019 to July 2019.